cobbler/cobbler/docs/cobbler-conf.rst

 default_name_*
 ==============
-Configure all installed systems to use these nameservers by default unless defined differently in the profile.
+Configure all installed systems to use these name servers by default unless defined differently in the profile.
 For DHCP configurations you probably do /not/ want to supply this.

 defaults: